 In January 2016, after Natalie Morley, age 4, was kicked in the face at daycare by another child, a lump appeared near her temple.
 Concerned because the lump wasn’t getting any smaller, Natalie’s mother, Ariel Riddick, took her for a series of doctor’s appointments.
 By mid-February, when the lump still hadn’t subsided, her pediatrician ordered a CT scan and biopsy.
 Natalie was diagnosed with stage 3 Embryonal Rhabdomyosarcoma.

 “Thank God for the kick!
 Without it we may have never known what was going on,” says Ariel.
-Natalie just completed a 43-week treatment plan that included radiation and chemotherapy under the medical supervision of Women and Children’s Hospital and Roswell Park Cancer Institute physicians.
+Natalie just completed ;a 43-week treatment plan that included radiation and chemotherapy under the medical supervision of Women and Children’s Hospital and Roswell Park Comprehensive Cancer Center physicians.

 As a single mother, Ariel has had to rely on others, including her parents and brother, as a support system during this incredibly difficult time.
 “My parents have been a great help in spending time with Natalie while I'm at work or offering to watch her so I can refill the energy bar.
 Before I ran out of FMLA leave, my brother accompanied us to treatment to learn the ropes.
 When I went back to work, he stepped in for me, taking my daughter to treatment, being present for a clinic appointment, in home nursing appointments, scans, giving meds and accepting medicine deliveries.
 He put up with me, my emotions and my need to be present even while away through coordinating conference calls, FaceTime calls, etc. Without them all, I don't know how we could have made it this far.”